EU watchdog rolls out rules for closing failed banks

 "The guidelines do not prescribe or privilege certain business models or organizational structures but allow for a case-by-case analysis of the impediments caused by the institution or group and of the best way to address them," the EBA said in a statement.

-The overall cost for the EU's banking industry to apply the new requirements is estimated at 2.4-12.8 million euros (1.91- 10.19 million pounds), the EBA said.
+The overall cost for the EU's banking industry to apply the new requirements is estimated at 2.4-12.8 million euros, the EBA said.

 Banks already have to write so-called living wills or recovery plans that set out how they would survive a market shock unaided.